National patient experience survey: Results for patients treated in May 2017

-- National results for the four domains remained broadly consistent across all eight survey rounds.
+- National results for the four domains (communication, partnership, coordination, and physical and emotional needs) have remained broadly consistent across all 12 survey rounds.

 - There was little variation between district health boards (DHBs).

-Nationally, scores for the four domains have remained consistent since quarter 2, 2015.
-The communication domain scored significantly higher in the recent quarter at 8.4, compared with the previous quarter of 8.2 (see Figure 1).
+National scores for all four domains have remained consistent since quarter 2, 2015.
+The national score for Partnership has increased in quarter 2, 2017 (see Figure 1).

-Figure 5, Response and rates by survey distribution type
+Figure 4: Response rates by survey distribution type

 Representation of respondents